 School-based assessment

 Investigations Folio 30%

 Skills and Applications Tasks 40%

 External assessment

-Examination (2 hours) (Online) 30%
+Examination (130 minutes) (Online) 30%

-The examination consists of short-answer and extendedresponse questions.
+The examination consists of short-answer and extended-response questions.
 The examination will be marked by external assessors with reference to performance standards.